trufflesuite/trufflesuite.com/public/tutorials/robust-smart-contracts-with-openzeppelin.md

 }
 ```

 Beyond the standard smart contract setup, we `import` the `StandardToken.sol` contract and declare our `TutorialToken`, using `is` to inherit from the `StandardToken` contract.
-Our contract will **inherit** all varialbes and functions from the `StandardToken` contract.
+Our contract will **inherit** all variables and functions from the `StandardToken` contract.
 Inherited functions and variables can be overwritten by redeclaring them in the new contract.
 To set our own parameters for the Tutorial Token, we'll be declaring our own `name`, `symbol`, `decimals` and `INITIAL_SUPPLY`.

 ```javascript
 string public name = 'TutorialToken';